 Quality Management Program Guidelines & Standards

 Medical care management activities are an important component of the Quality Management Program.
 Key elements include preventive health and clinical practice guidelines and standards, over and under-utilization monitoring, use of review criteria, and clinical peer review of medical appropriateness.
 The Plan has ongoing disease management and case management programs.
-You can call Member Services 1-866-245-5360 to request additional information on our clinical or preventive health guidelines.
+You can call Member Services (Toll Free) 1-866-245-5360 to request additional information on our clinical or preventive health guidelines.
 Providers can contact their Provider Relations Representative on how to obtain an electronic or paper copy of medical or other guidelines, or refer to the Provider Manual.

 Preventive Health Information:

 The plan has approved preventive health guidelines.
 We recommend that our doctors and members follow these guidelines.